 Based on this and other recent studies, the American Academy of Pediatrics now agrees that eliminating preservatives and food colorings from the diet is a reasonable option for children with ADHD.
 Some experts recommend that people with ADHD avoid these substances:

 - Artificial colors, especially red and yellow

 - Food additives such as aspartame, MSG (monosodium glutamate), and nitrites.
 Some studies have linked hyperactivity to the preservative sodium benzoate.

-Small amounts of it may help with some ADHD symptoms in children, studies have shown.
+Caffeine: Small amounts of it may help with some ADHD symptoms in children, studies have shown.
 But the side effects of caffeine may outweigh any potential benefit.
-Most experts recommend that people eat or drink less caffeine or avoid it altogether.
-It you take medication for ADHD, caffeine can exacerbate some side effects.
+Most experts recommend that people eat or drink less caffeine or just avoid it.
+It you take medication for ADHD, caffeine can make some side effects worse.